Why we built a case-law moat: 470+ live Australian workplace decisions in your AI advisor

 FairWork Mate started as a free tools site for Australian workers.
 131+ free calculators, no signup, no email walls.
 That stays free forever.

-The AI advisor at /advisor is free for 2 questions a day — enough for a solo HR manager or small-business owner running the occasional case-law question.
+The AI advisor at /advisor is free to try with 1 question — a quick way for a solo HR manager or small-business owner to test it on a real case-law question.

 The paid tiers are for businesses that run 5+ case-law research questions a week: